dstackai/dstack/docs/blog/posts/vastai.md

 </div>

-You can use Vast.ai to [fine-tune](../../docs/guides/fine-tuning.md), and [deploy](../../docs/guides/text-generation.md) models or launching [dev environments](../../docs/guides/dev-environments.md) (which are highly convenient for interactive coding with your favorite IDE).
+By default, it suggests GPU instances based on their quality score.
+If you want to, you can control the maximum price.

-Additionally, you can use Vast.ai alongside other cloud providers, switching to it when needed.
+You can use Vast.ai to [fine-tune](../../docs/guides/fine-tuning.md), and [deploy](../../docs/guides/text-generation.md) models or launch [dev environments](../../docs/guides/dev-environments.md) (which are highly convenient for interactive coding with your favorite IDE).

-Configuring Vast.ai for use with `dstack` is very easy.
-Log into your [Vast AI](https://cloud.vast.ai/) account, click Account in the sidebar, and copy your API Key.
+Configuring Vast.ai for use with `dstack` is easy.
+Log into your [Vast AI](https://cloud.vast.ai/) account, click `Account` in the sidebar, and copy your API Key.

 Then, go ahead and configure the backend: